6 Insider Tips to Enjoying Snowbird's Oktoberfest

 Then do it all over again the next day!

-I hope these insider tips help you to make the most of your trip to Snowbird’s Oktoberfest.
-However, don’t limit yourself to my ideal schedule!
+We hope these insider tips help you to make the most of your trip to Snowbird’s Oktoberfest.
 Explore the resort on your own, get your face painted or end your day with a mellow hike on the Observation Point Trail.
-There are an endless amount of things to do at The Bird, so grab some friends and make your way to the mountains for a weekend filled with polka, scenic views and all the brats your heart desires.
+Endless amounts of activities await at The Bird, so grab some friends and make your way to the mountains for a weekend filled with polka, scenic views and all the brats your heart desires.